Light4GS: Lightweight Compact 4D Gaussian Splatting Generation via Context Model: Method

-\textbf{Lowest-Scale Hexplane Compression: }Planes in one hexplane can be divided into two groups based on their dimensions: \textit{space-only} and \textit{space-time}.
+Planes in one hexplane can be divided into two groups based on their dimensions: \textit{space-only} and \textit{space-time}.
 Throughout the lowest-scale encoding process, both groups employ checkerboard modeling but use different hyperpriors based on the availability of prior information.
 In this approach, we designate odd positions on each plane as anchors, which are encoded with only the hyperprior.
 In contrast, non-anchors (even positions) are encoded using both the hyperprior and the checkerboard context that is derived by applying masked convolution on the plane anchors.
-Without loss of generality, we omit the superscript \( l \) in this section, as it is always equal to 1.
+Without loss of generality, we omit the superscript \( l \) (i.e., scaling factor in Eq. \eqref{query}) in this section, as it is always equal to 1.
 To compress the space-time group, since no prior information is available, we directly use a deep network \( h_a() \) to extract hyperpriors as \( \mathbf{z}_c = h_a(\mathbf{R}_{c}) \).
 The hyperprior is then applied to encode space-time planes as:

 $\mathbf{\Phi}_{c}$ is the distribution parameters for $\mathbf{R}_{c}$, $h_s()$ is the hyperprior decoding network and `MaskConv' denotes applying convolution on the anchors.
-We prioritize encoding the space-time planes, as they capture both spatial and temporal information.
+We \textbf{prioritize} encoding the space-time planes, as they capture both spatial and temporal information.
 Once decoded, their time-averaged values provide the \textit{inter-plane context}, which serves as the hyperprior for the space-only planes.
 This eliminates the need for additional hyperprior storage and aids with decoded spatial information.
 To obtain the inter-plane context, consider an example where \( c = xy \) as shown in Fig. \ref{overview}; each inter-plane context at \( (x, y) \) is obtained by first computing the time-average of features at \( (x, t) \) and \( (y, t) \), then taking their Cartesian product.
 The inter-plane context \(\mathbf{C}_c\) is constructed to match the dimensionality of the decoded hyperprior, \(\text{MLP}(h_s(\mathbf{z}_c))\), and thus replaces the decoded hyperprior in Eq. (\ref{checkerboard}) for coding space-only planes.